<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 As for cons?
 Well, the Tech 10 is a full-sized boot.
 And we mean it isn’t even pretending to be compact or slim in any regard.

-The Tech 10 is a safety-over-everything boot, and “everything” includes walking, fitting into your carry-on bag, or being anywhere near the lightest boot in our list (although Alpinestars did manage to shave some weight off the new 2021 model).
+The Tech 10 is a safety-over-everything boot, and “everything” includes walking, fitting into your carry-on bag, or being anywhere near the lightest boot in our list (although Alpinestars did manage to shave some weight off the latest 2021 model).

-And as with the other motocross style boots on our list, the 10’s aren’t waterproof or even water-resistant, so you’ll want to check out our article on all-weather adventure gear for how to weather-proof boots like these.
+And as with many other motocross style boots on our list, the 10’s aren’t waterproof or even water-resistant, so you’ll want to check out our article on all-weather adventure gear for how to weather-proof boots like these.

 Product shot of the Tech 10 motorcycle boots.